Overview and Assumptions#

 (28)#\[\begin{split} X = CAP\_STCK + PD\_CAP\_SRPLS + RTND\_ERNGS\_APPR + \\ COMP\_RTND\_ERNGS\_UNAPPR - CST\_TRSRY\_STCK\end{split}\]

-and let \(equity_{corp}\) be total nonfinancial corporate equity from the Financial Accounts of the United States Table L.223, series LM103164103.
+and let \(equity_{corp}\) be total non-financial corporate equity from the Financial Accounts of the United States Table L.223, series LM103164103.
 For C-corps, we have:

 (29)#\[equity_{m,c} = equity_{corp}\frac{X_{m,c}}{\sum_{S\in{c,s}}\sum_{m=1}^{M}X_{m,S}}\]